TeamWizardry/LibrarianLib-Docs/src/glitter/README.md

 The easiest to understand would be the `alphaMultiplier`.
 This acts as an additional modifier on the color's alpha channel, allowing easier opacity manipulation.

+#### Sprite Sheet

+Often you'll have a large number of particle systems that are identical in every way except the texture.
+It can be tedious, repetitive, and downright inefficient to have separate systems for each texture, so the `SpriteRenderModule` has a setting to fix that: the `spriteSheet(size, index)`.
+The sprite sheet size must be a power of two (2, 4, 8, ...), and the sprite sheet index is an index in left to right, top to bottom order.
+This index can even be an `EaseBinding` to support animations.

 #### Facing Vector
 One of the most interesting features of the sprite renderer is support for particles with sprites that don't directly face the player.
 By default, sprites are always rotated such that they face directly toward the camera, essentially appearing 2D.
-However, by passing a custom 3D binding for the `facingVector`, particles can be made to face any direction you want.
+However, by specifying a custom 3D binding for the `facingVector`, particles can be made to face any direction you want.
 By a fortunate quirk of the math, the facing vector doesn't even need to be normalized.

 In this example I've set the facing vector to the velocity binding.

 ![sprite facing example](sprite_facing.png)

-#### Sprite Sheet

-Often you'll have a large number of particle systems that are identical in every way except the texture.
-It can be tedious, repetitive, and downright inefficient to have separate systems for each texture, so the `SpriteRenderModule` has two parameters to fix that: the `spriteSheetSize` and the `spriteSheetIndex` binding.
-The sprite sheet size must be a power of two (2, 4, 8, ...), and the sprite sheet index is an index in left to right, top to bottom order.
-This index can even be an `EaseBinding` to support animations.

 ## Depth Sorting & Other Modules